Context Scoping and Workspace Configuration for High-Quality Recommendations

 Before adding context to a workspace, ask:

-- Who would own the recommendations this workspace produces?
-If the answer is "it depends which recommendation," the workspace is probably too broad.
-Recommendations that span multiple teams tend to stall because no single owner can act on them.
+- Who would own the blueprints this workspace produces?
+If the answer is "it depends which blueprint," the workspace is probably too broad.
+Blueprints that span multiple teams tend to stall because no single owner can act on them.

 - Does one set of constraints apply across everything in the workspace?
 If the budget, compliance requirements, or SLAs differ across parts of the workspace, you are probably looking at two workspaces, not one.